 For the purposes of this article, we’ll define business debts as those specifically those incurred by a limited companies or partnerships.

-If you are a sole trader, the law sees no difference between your money and that of your business.
+If you are a self employed sole trader, the law sees no difference between your money and that of your business.
 There is no clear legal separation between you and your business, hence even though you’ve incurred it via your work it classifies as personal debt.

 Limited companies, however, benefit from the legal seperation provided by the Ltd company structure, meaning the debts belong to the company and not the individuals.

 What Can You Do With a Business Debt?

 Business debt is a broad subject and the solutions depend upon the severity of each individual situation.

 5 classic tactics for surmounting debt would include: